 The Language of Care

-Our purpose at Cross Digital is to empower people to live with grace, joy and dignity.
+Our purpose at Elate (formerly Cross Digital) is to empower people to live with grace, joy and dignity.
 Our product will be the digital aid for older people and carers, transforming how they access support services through unified care delivery, giving people more control and transparency.

 The world we live in today is actually safer than ever before.
 In the UK, we have seen our life expectancy increase, and our ageing population is becoming increasingly wealthy.
 According to the Office of National Statistics, almost three-quarters of people aged 65 years and over in England own their homes outright.
 This demographic is often described as older people by other groups, much to some of their discomfort or even disdain.
 These people are our beloved parents, grandparents, and family.
 They are often the leaders of our organisations, governments and communities.
 Civilisations rely on this older group of people to share their wisdom, and due to the importance of family, we have a shared goal of building a kinder and better society.
 The minimum we can do to inherit their sage advice and make a better world is to listen to them.

 Yet among these relatively plentiful times, there is, as there always will be, pain, suffering and loneliness.
 These troubles are felt hardest by the most vulnerable people in society.
 We should always judge the health of any progressive and kind community by its willingness and decisiveness to care for those most vulnerable people.

 According to the King’s Fund, the total expenditure on adult social care rose to £26.9 billion in 2021/22, an increase of 3.3% in cash terms and 3.8% in real terms over 2020/21.
 This total expenditure in 2021/22 was £2.6 billion more in real terms than in 2010/11.
 However, some spending in 2020/21 and 2021/22 was on support for the social care sector rather than individuals care due to the Covid-19 pandemic, making totals not directly comparable with previous years.